kdl-org/kdl/SPEC.md

 may be interspersed in any order, much like is common with positional arguments vs options in command line tools.

+[Children](#children-block) can be placed after the name and the optional Arguments and Properties, possibly separated by either whitespace or a slash-escaped line continuation.

 Arguments are ordered relative to each other (but not relative to Properties) and that order must be preserved in order to maintain the semantics.